HJebbour/ThinkPad-X1C8-Hackintosh/README.md

 This X1C8 Hackintosh project aims to be an all-in-one maintained hub for Opencore-based hackintoshes on the Thinkad X1 Carbon Gen 8.
 In short, this X1C8-Hackintosh is very stable and is currently my daily driver.
 I fully recommend this project to anyone looking for a MacBook alternative.

 You can find a wealth of knowledge on [Reddit](https://www.reddit.com/r/hackintosh/), [TonyMacX86](https://www.tonymacx86.com) or [Google](https://www.google.com).

+**Important:** If you are upgrading to macOS 14.4+ you have to set the value of `Misc -> Security -> SecureBootModel` to `Disabled` in config.plist and disable AirportItlwm kext untill the upgrade finishes and then use "AirportItlwm_v2.3.0_stable_Sonoma14.4.kext".

 Should you find an error, or improve anything, be it in the config itself or in the my documentation, please consider opening an issue or a pull request to contribute.